vnguye51/Multiplayer-Game/README.md

 * For now, this is a proof of concept.

 #Technologies
+* Server-side collision with static objects is determined by querying an object-map that stores tile-types
+* The game is rendered using Phaser3
+* Deaths and player records are stored in a MongoDB database
-* The game is powered by Socket.IO and Phaser3
+* Real-time communication between server and clients is powered by Socket.IO
-* Communication